 When dining in the all-you-care-to-eat locations, takeout options are one piece of hand fruit (apple, orange, or banana) and one ice cream cone.
 Removing additional food or beverages, dishes, or silverware from the dining room or entering the dining commons without paying for the meal will be considered theft.
 Theft in the dining commons is a serious issue that will result in disciplinary action by the Office of Residence Life, the Office of Student Conduct,, and/or University Police.
 Further repercussions could include cancellation of the Housing and Food Service Contract.
 Campus Dining reserves the right to examine customers' backpacks or bags when they exit the dining commons.
 Acts of horseplay, food fights, and inline skates are prohibited.
 Students who violate this policy will be subject to disciplinary action.

 If a student is ill and unable to have meals in the dining commons, they can request a meal from the dining commons office.

 Information about when check-in will be held for each semester will be announced in advance through the Housing Arrival site.
 Students should plan on arriving on the appropriate scheduled arrival day, unless arrangements have been made for a special group to arrive early.

-The Room Inspection Form must be completed in eLiving by the student within seven days of check-in.
-The Room Inspection Form is used to identify any damages or missing items in the room, and will be verified upon the student’s check-out from the room.
+The student must complete the Room Inspection Form in eLiving within seven days of check-in.
+The Room Inspection Form is used to identify any damages or missing items in the room and will be verified when the student checks out of the room.
 Any damages or missing items not noted will be charged to the student’s account.

-Unless the student requests an extension of the arrival period in writing to The Assignment Office, the University is not obliged to hold a specific room assignment later than 5:00 p.m. of the first day of classes.
-Students must accept other available accommodations if they arrive after that time, and will be obligated for full room and board charges if enrolled at the University.
+Unless the student requests an extension of the arrival period in writing to the Assignment Office, the University is not obliged to hold a specific room assignment later than 5 p.m. of the first day of classes.
+Students must accept other available accommodations if they arrive after that time and will be obligated for full room and board charges if enrolled at the University.

 Check-Out and Room Key